AvianNetwork/Avian/.github/ISSUE_TEMPLATE.md

 This issue tracker is only for technical issues related to Avian.

-General ravencoin questions and/or support requests and are best directed to the [Avian Discord](https://discord.gg/xDDMYA2SqV).
+General avian questions and/or support requests and are best directed to the [Avian Discord](https://discord.gg/xDDMYA2SqV).

 For reporting security issues, please direct message one of the core developers in discord.